Fintech challengers are garnering media attention and taking some market share. Should established banks and insurers be copying their models?

 What the incumbents can’t (or won’t) buy, they can replicate.
 Launching their own version of successful digital products – backed by money, resources, and reputation, as well as reassurance that they can be successful – offers them a much easier time than the startups had.

-The digital trend of replicating popular products is becoming more and more common.
-For example, banking apps have become an industry standard.
-Chatbots are basically expected for all banking companies now, too.
+The digital trend of replicating popular products is becoming increasingly common.
+For example, banking apps have become an industry standard, and chatbots are now expected for all banking companies.

-Brands are aware of the power and success behind the original product, and have chosen to mimic it by launching their own versions.
-These brands have the resources to back up their ideas, as well as a track record of success.
+Brands are aware of the power and success behind the original product and have chosen to mimic it by launching their own versions.
+These brands have the resources to back up their ideas and a track record of success.
 They can offer reassurance that they will be able to succeed in this venture, which is important for customers.

 There is, however, a problem.